fea-lib/mdxpress/README.md

 ## 🤝 Contributing

 This project follows the "copy-in" philosophy.
-The template is designed to be copied and customized, not updated through a package manager.
+The app-template is designed to be copied and customized, not updated through a package manager.
 However, we welcome:

-- Bug reports for the template
+- Bug reports for the app-template
 - Improvements to the CLI scripts
 - New example components
 - Documentation improvements